Sources: * CoAEMSP (Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions)

 o Must meet all college admissions requirements, including college placement tests

-o Current certification as a FL certified EMT-Basic
+o Current certification as a FL certified EMT

-o Current CPR card at the healthcare provider level
+o Current AHA CPR card at the BLS level

 MAJOR CORE COURSES

 The shortest wait times are in the morning.
 To be sure you will see an advisor, please arrive at least one hour before closing.
 Limited services may be available up to an hour before closing, depending on the number of students waiting.